 What are some examples of external communication?

-Examples include client meetings, press releases, marketing campaigns, emails to vendors, customer support, and public announcements.
+Examples include client meetings, press releases, marketing campaigns, emails to vendors, customer support interactions, and public announcements.
+These touchpoints help organizations share updates, respond to concerns, reinforce brand trust, and keep external stakeholders informed and aligned throughout the project lifecycle.

 How can teams improve their external communication?